aamithompson/EmailApplication/README.md

 ### BCrypt
 User passwords are hashed using BCrypt before storage, ensuring no plaintext credentials are stored.

+### File Attachment Security
+Uploaded files are tied to the uploading account via `UploaderID`.
+On send, every fileID in the request is verified to belong to the sender, preventing users from injecting foreign fileIDs to attach files they do not own.
+Presigned URLs are generated at download time rather than ahead of time, minimizing the window of URL validity to seconds.

 ## 8. Future Work / Optimization Considerations